George

 Later

-that month the Department implemented a signal system for communications
+that month the Department implemented a signal system for

 between fire stations.
-A red flag was used during daylight hours and a
+A red flag was used during daylight hours

 red light at night.
-Now one firehouse could inform another of a fire
+Now one firehouse could inform another of a

 alarm without ringing the bells in the tower.
-Too many false alarms had
+Too many false

 resulted when church bells were mistaken for fire bells.